-The Visa Everywhere Pioneers initiative spotlights the stories of creativity and innovation that displaced women bring to their communities and local economies.
+The Visa Everywhere Pioneers initiative spotlights the stories of creativity and innovation that displaced women bring to their new European communities and local economies.

-The programme honours remarkable women from diverse backgrounds, industries and experiences who have demonstrated exceptional leadership qualities and a commitment to build their own business and making a positive impact.
+The programme honours remarkable women from diverse backgrounds, industries and experiences who have demonstrated exceptional leadership qualities and a commitment to build their own businesses and make a positive impact.
 These trailblazing individuals, whether they run small local businesses, innovative startups or large organisations, serve as beacons of inspiration, breaking down barriers and fostering positive change.

-Since 2023, we've supported 70 founders to develop and grow their businesses.
-Now, in it's fourth year the Visa Everywhere Pioneers winners have made outstanding contributions in healthcare, education, advocacy, business and other sectors.
+Since 2023, we've supported 100 European founders to develop and grow their businesses.
+Now, in its fourth and final year, the Visa Everywhere Pioneers winners have made outstanding contributions in healthcare, education, advocacy, business and other sectors.

 Visa Everywhere Pioneers 2025